Protection of Interests in Enforcement Proceedings

 Power of Attorney Support

-These allow creditors to submit a direct payment demand to the debtor’s bank for uncontested withdrawal without involving court bailiffs.
+Allow the creditor to submit a direct payment demand to the debtor's bank for collection without involving the bailiff service.

-Certain rulings by government agencies or banks can serve as a basis for directly recovering funds from the debtor’s account.
+Certain rulings by government agencies or banks authorise direct recovery of funds from the debtor's bank accounts.

-Resolutions issued during criminal processes may authorize creditors to claim money directly from the debtor’s bank account.
+Resolutions issued in criminal proceedings may authorise direct recovery from the debtor's account.

-Administrative penalty orders can be used to recover fines or fees by sending a payment demand directly to the debtor’s bank.
+Administrative penalty orders can be used to recover fines by direct debit from the debtor's bank account.

-Official copies or duplicates of the above documents have the same legal force, allowing the creditor to initiate direct collection through the debtor’s bank.
+Official copies or duplicates of the above documents carry the same legal force as originals.

 Writs of Execution and Court Orders